FLASH SALES: discover new special offers every week!

 A word from our expert

-The flowers of Garden Valerian, white, pink, or red, appear abundantly from May until early autumn.
+The flowers of garden valerian, white, pink, or red, appear abundantly from May until early autumn.

-Valeriana is a medicinal plant used in capsules and herbal teas, with roots that have anti-stress benefits that aid sleep.
+Valerian is a medicinal plant used in capsules and herbal teas, with roots that have anti-stress benefits that aid sleep.

 Description and Botany